CJanecka/Projects_and_CTFs/OS & Web Application Pen-test/README.md

 ## Windows Host Vulnerabilities

 I found six vulnerabilities on the Windows Host(s).
 Included here are two of those vulnerablilities deemed critical/high.
-See the report, linked above, for the other four vulnerabilities found.
+See the report, linked above, for additional information on the vulnerabilities found.

   1. **SLMail Service (POP3)**